Earth

 What are noctilucent clouds?

 Noctilucent clouds, or night-shining clouds, are thin clouds high up in Earth’s atmosphere – the mesosphere – as much as 50 miles (80 km) above Earth’s surface.
-Scientists think they’re made of ice crystals that form on fine dust particles from meteors.
+Scientists think they’re made of ice crystals that form on fine dust particles often from meteors.
 They can only form when temperatures are incredibly low and when there’s water available to form ice crystals.

 Rising air